Sunday, July 29, 2018

 Aesthetics

-A platformer needs to have a clear and concise design and one that not only looks nice but isn't too obtrusive - the enemies need to be clearly visible, objects aren't easily missed, nor will you accidentally bump into something deadly.
-Well, Kev's World might not look as good as Magic Boy but its design works superbly so appears interesting and eye-catching.
-When I say eye-catching that's because of the extremely insane colour palette!
+A platformer needs to have a clear and concise design.
+One that not only looks nice but isn't too visually-obtrusive so the enemies are clearly visible, objects aren't easily missed, and you don't want to accidentally bump into something deadly.
+Well, Kev's World might not look as good as Rick Dangerous but its design is superb and eye-catching.

 The sprites look ace and very comical.
-Some of the nasties are very cute and I think it's obvious Ben spent most of his time getting these looking just right.
+Some of the nasties are cute and it's obvious Ben spent most of his time getting these just right.
 Sadly, no Atari STe hardware is being utilised so STOS is struggling somewhat.
-I'd have loved to see Ben utilise the Blitter for a slightly faster feel.

-The audio is excellent with tons of samples used throughout.
-However, like the visuals, Kev's World isn't using the DMA so it not only sounds rough but the playback is pushing STOS to its limits.
-Don't get me wrong, I love the effects but I think the YM chip would have been best.
-Can we all chip in and buy Ben an Atari STe?
+The audio is also excellent with tons of samples used throughout the game.
+However, like the visuals, Kev's World isn't using the Atari STe's DMA hardware.
+This means the effects are rough and the playback feels like it's pushing STOS to its limits.
+Don't get me wrong, I love the effects but I think the YM chip would have been a better option.

 Argh, that damn Bolda.
 My girlfriend is (slowly) whisked off once again!!